-The God who gave each of us our gifts has said, “Let not the wise man glory in his wisdom, let not the mighty man glory in his might, nor let the rich man glory in his riches; but let him who glories glory in this, that he understands and knows Me, that I am the Lord.”
+The God who created us said, “Let not the wise man glory in his wisdom, let not the mighty man glory in his might, nor let the rich man glory in his riches; but let him who glories glory in this, that he understands and knows Me, that I am the Lord.”

-Jesus did not simply say that He taught the way to God — He claimed to be the way.
+Jesus did not say that He taught the way to God.
+He claimed to BE the way.
 “For Christ also suffered once for sins, the just for the unjust, that He might bring us to God, being put to death in the flesh but made alive by the Spirit” (1 Peter 3:18).

 The horrors that some have suffered in this world are truly profound.
 But compared to the glory, our sufferings are small.
 And not only that, but compared to the “eternal” nature of the glory, our sufferings are only “for a moment.”